ericholscher/ericholscher.com/site/blog/2017/dec/2/breaking-cliques-at-events.rst

 **This means that long-time attendees should be the ones introducing themselves to first-time attendees.**

 With that in mind,
-I drafted a new concept that I think assigns the concept properly.
+I came up with a new rule that properly assigns the responsibility.

 .. _pac-man-plus-rule: